trinodb/trino.io/development/process.md

     4. Is this change large?
 If so, work with others to break into smaller steps.

-3. Implement the change
+4. Implement the change

-    1. If the change is large, post a preview Github [pull request]({{site.github_repo_url}}/pulls) with the title prefixed with `[WIP]`, and share with collaborators.
+    1. If the change is large, post a draft GitHub [pull request]({{site.github_repo_url}}/pulls) with the title prefixed with `[WIP]`, and share with collaborators.
     2. Include tests and documentation as necessary.

-4. Create a Github [pull request]({{site.github_repo_url}}/pulls) (PR).
+5. Create a GitHub [pull request]({{site.github_repo_url}}/pulls) (PR).

     1. Make sure the pull request passes the tests in CI.
     2. If known, request a review from an expert in the area changed.
 If unknown, ask for help on [Slack](/slack.html).

    There are some tests that use external services, like Google BigQuery, and require additional credentials.
 The Trino project cannot share these credentials with contributors, so it runs these tests in its CI workflows only on branches in the Trino repository, not in contributor forks.

-    Trino maintainers, so project members with write access to the repository, can schedule additional workflow runs after reviewing a PR by adding a comment starting with this line:
+   Trino maintainers can schedule additional workflow runs after reviewing a PR by adding a comment starting with this line:

     ```
     /test-with-secrets sha=<all-40-characters>
     ```

    The SHA value should be the full 40 character git SHA of a commit of the feature branch, usually the head commit.

-5. Review is performed by one or more reviewers.
+6. Review is performed by one or more reviewers.

-    1. This normally happens within a few days, but may take longer if the change is large, complex, or if a critical reviewer is unavailable. (feel free to ping the reviewer on the pull request).
+    1. This normally happens within a few days, but may take longer if the change is large, complex, or if a critical reviewer is unavailable. (feel free to ping the reviewer or [DevRel team](https://github.com/orgs/trinodb/teams/devrel/members) on the pull request).

-6. Address concerns and update the pull request.
+7. Address concerns and update the pull request.

     1. Comments are addressed to each individual commit in the pull request, and changes should be addressed in a new